From skills to soap to self-reliance

 Sustainable change began with knowledge and skills.

-Through guidance from CAWST, the Ethiopian Kale Heywet Church Humanitarian Aid Development Commission strengthened its ability to deliver practical water, sanitation, and hygiene solutions in the community.
+Through guidance from the Centre for Affordable Water and Sanitation Technology (CAWST), the Ethiopian Kale Heywet Church Humanitarian Aid Development Commission strengthened its ability to deliver practical water, sanitation, and hygiene solutions in the community.
 CAWST provided training, educational resources, and ongoing advisory support to help local leaders design and implement sustainable hygiene initiatives.

-Women in the community are trained in hygiene promotion and in the production, marketing, and managing liquid soap enterprises.
+Women in the community are trained in soap production and the promotion of hygiene products .
 They received hands-on instruction, business skills development, and start-up materials to establish locally operated soap production groups.

 Across three districts, 64 women are now trained, and more than 12,000 litres of liquid soap have been produced.
 The initiative has increased local availability of hygiene products, created reliable income opportunities, and strengthened women’s leadership within their communities.

 This reflects CAWST’s core approach.
-By building the capacity of local organizations through technical expertise, training, and practical tools, CAWST helps communities develop solutions they can manage and sustain themselves.
+By building the capacity of local organizations through technical expertise, training, and practical tools, CAWST helps communities co-develop solutions with local partners, so the impact multiplies.

 When women gain skills and opportunity, entire communities thrive.